Mojito

 What is the origin of the Mojito?

-How can I make a non-alcoholic version of a Mojito?
+How can I make a non-alcoholic Mojito?